 - When shipping the projector for repairs, use the original packaging material if possible.
-If you do not have the original packaging, use equivalent materials, placing plenty of cushioning around the projector. - When transporting the projector a long distance, first place it in a hard-shell shipping case, then pack it in a firm box with cushioning around the case. - Close the A/V Mute slide (lens cover). - Return the projector feet to their stored (highest) positions.
+If you do not have the original packaging, use equivalent materials, placing plenty of cushioning around the projector. - When transporting the projector a long distance, first place it in a hard-shell shipping case, then pack it in a firm box with cushioning around the case. - Close the A/V Mute slide (lens cover). - If an SD card is installed or a USB device is connected, remove it from the projector. - Return the projector feet to their stored (highest) positions.